evgenyneu/Auk/README.md

 // Scroll images automatically with the interval of 3 seconds scrollView.greatAuk.autoScroll(timeout: 3)

-// Stop auto-scrolling of the images. scrollView.greatAuk.stopAutoScroll()
+// Stop auto-scrolling of the images scrollView.greatAuk.stopAutoScroll()

-// Scroll to the image with index 2. scrollView.greatAuk.scrollTo(image: 2, animated: true)
+// Scroll to the image with index 2 scrollView.greatAuk.scrollTo(image: 2, animated: true)

 // Remove image with index 2